-Facebook Pixel Tips for Using Flash to Enhance Outdoor Nature and Landscape Photography
+Facebook Pixel How to Use Flash in Nature and Landscape Photography

-Tips for Using Flash to Enhance Outdoor Nature and Landscape Photography
+How to Use Flash in Nature and Landscape Photography

 CO KenCaryl evening 30Dec2011 6

-The image was decent, nice blues with a clean black foreground, but it needed some warmth, an element to contrast with the abundant cool tones.
+The image was decent – it featured nice blues with a clean black foreground – but it needed some warmth, an element to contrast with the abundant cool tones.
 “If only I could get a beam of sunlight to reach back above the horizon…” I thought to myself.

-Wait a second… I didn’t need the sun, I had a flash and a remote trigger in my bag.
+I didn’t need the sun; I had a flash and a remote trigger in my bag!
 I pulled it out, all thoughts of beer and food forgotten, and placed the flash on a boulder a few feet to my left.
 I set it low, to 1/4 of full power, then took a shot.

-Better, I thought, looking at the image glowing on the back of my camera, but still not right.
-The light coming from the flash was too cool, lacking the warmth I wanted.
-Digging back in my bag, I emerged with a pack of gels and slapped a half cut of CTO (color temperature orange) over the flash, and clicked off another.
+“Better,” I thought, looking at the image glowing on the back of my camera.
+But it still wasn’t right.
+The light coming from the flash was too cool – it lacked the warmth I wanted.
+Digging back in my bag, I emerged with a pack of gels, slapped a half cut of CTO (color temperature orange) over the flash, and clicked off another photo.

 CO KenCaryl evening 30Dec2011 7

-To get started, you’ll need a few things in your bag:
+To get started with outdoor flash photography, you’ll need a few things in your bag:

 • At least one flash